Skip to content

 }

-The sizeof operator returns the byte size of a type or object, is evaluated at compile time, and is commonly used for calculating array sizes:
+The sizeof operator returns the size in bytes of a type or object.
+It is evaluated at compile time and is commonly used for calculating array sizes:

 c